MI-AFP/tutorials/tutorials/10_frontend-frp.md

 ### Reactive

 [Reactive](https://hackage.haskell.org/package/reactive) is a simple foundation for programming reactive systems functionally.
-Like Fran/FRP, it has a notions of (reactive) behaviors and events.
+Like Fran/FRP, it has a notion of (reactive) behaviors and events.
 Unlike most previous FRP implementations, Reactive has a hybrid demand/data-driven implementation, as described in the paper "Push-pull functional reactive programming", http://conal.net/papers/push-pull-frp/.

-Sadly the documentation, tutorials and examples are not currently in a good condition.
+Sadly the documentation, tutorials, and examples are not currently in a good condition.

 ### Reactive-banana